tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 monolithic object no one can understand you will create a beautiful tree which buds and sprouts and branches organically.
-You will benefit from this better design every minute you are working on the software, and the software will benefit greatly over time from your improved ability to do your work.
+You will benefit from this better design every minute you are working on the software, and the software will benefit greatly over time from your improved mood and ability to sustain focus.

 {{< imgproc tree Resize "512x">}}
 A miniature <a href="https://en.wikipedia.org/wiki/Bonsai">Bonsai</a> tree.